pveentjer/perf-book/chapters/3-CPU-Microarchitecture/3-2 Pipelining.md

 $$
 In real implementations, pipelining introduces several constraints that limit the ideal model shown above.
 Pipeline hazards prevent the ideal pipeline behavior, resulting in stalls.
 The three classes of hazards are structural hazards, data hazards, and control hazards.
 Luckily for the programmer, in modern CPUs, all classes of hazards are handled by the hardware.

-* **Structural hazards**: are caused by resource conflicts.
+* **Structural hazards**: are caused by resource conflicts (would contention not be a better name?).
 To a large extent, they could be eliminated by replicating the hardware resources, such as using multi-ported registers or memories.
 However, eliminating all such hazards could potentially become quite expensive in terms of silicon area and power.

 * **Data hazards**: are caused by data dependencies in the program and are classified into three types: